villafanam/reading-notes/201/class2.md

   + Title attribute

-## Things I want to know more about

-+ How to use a drop down list
-+ how to make use events to make changes using a drop down list

 ## [Learn CSS-How CSS is Structured](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/How_CSS_is_structured)

 + What are ways we can apply CSS to our HTML?